 Cherry Nutella Scones

-On a lightly floured surface, turn the sticky dough out and knead lightly until the cherries are incorporated into the dough and the dough is shapped into a disk.
+- On a lightly floured surface, turn the sticky dough out and knead lightly until the cherries are incorporated into the dough and the dough is shaped into a disk.
 Roll the dough 3/4 inch thick.
-Using a bisquit cutter or cookie cutter, cut out 3 inch rounds.
+Using a biscuit cutter or cookie cutter, cut out 3 inch rounds.
 You should have about 8 scones.
-Place the scones on a baking sheet lined with parchment or a silicone mat, and lightly brush with half and half.
+Place the scones on a baking sheet lined with parchment or a silicone mat, and lightly brush with cream.
 Stir together the sugar and cinnamon and sprinkle over the scones.

-Place the scones in the freezer for 30 minutes.
-Meanwhile, preheat the oven to 400 degrees F.
+- Place the scones in the freezer for 30 minutes.
+Meanwhile, preheat the oven to 400° F.

-Once the scones are chilled, bake for 20 minutes, or until golden.
-Let it cool slightly, then cut the scones in half.
+- Once the scones are chilled, bake for 20 minutes, or until golden.
+Let cool slightly, then cut the scones in half.
 Spread with Nutella and enjoy.